freeCodeCamp/freeCodeCamp/guide/english/javascript/arithmetic-operation/index.md

     5 + "foo"      // concatenates the string and the number and returns "5foo"
     "foo" + "bar"  // concatenates the strings and returns "foobar"

-_Hint:_ There is a handy <a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators#Increment_(' target='_blank' rel='nofollow'>increment</a>) operator that is a great shortcut when you're adding numbers by 1.
+_Note:_ There is a handy [increment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators#Increment) operator that is a great shortcut when you're adding numbers by 1.

 ## Subtraction